OctopusDeployLabs/terraform-provider-octopusdeploy/migration-readme.md

 }

 func (*blahsDataSource) Schema(ctx context.Context, req datasource.SchemaRequest, resp *datasource.SchemaResponse) {
-    // this can be moved to a resource specific file in the `schemas` package resp.Schema = schema.Schema{
+    // this can be moved to a resource specific file in the `schemas` package, see the Schemas section resp.Schema = schema.Schema{
 		Attributes: map[string]schema.Attribute{
 			// request